xigxog/kubefox/docs/quickstart.md

     ```

 You might be surprised to find only three Component Pods running to support the
 two AppDeployments and Release.
-Because the `backend` Component did not change
+Because the `backend` Component did not change,
-between AppDeployments, KubeFox shares a single Pod.
-Based on the context
+the two AppDeployments are able to share the same `backend` Pod.
+KubeFox
-applied at request time, routing to the correct Component version is dynamically
+dynamically shapes traffic at runtime and will route traffic to the correct
-performed.
+version of the App depending on context.

 ## Promote